-Restoring The Hill
+Restoring the Hill

-Restoration of Canada’s Parliament Buildings
+Rehabilitation of Canada's Parliament Buildings

 PWGSC is undertaking a major program to preserve and rehabilitate Canada's historic Parliament Buildings.
 The buildings must be restored structurally, modernized to current building standards, and rehabilitated to provide functional parliamentary and visitor facilities that meet the technical expectations of the 21st century.
 Initiated in 2002 with the beginning of construction on the complete restoration of the Library of Parliament, the program is now concentrating on the rehabilitation of the core historic parliamentary buildings – the triad of the West Block, Centre Block, and East Block – as the first priority.
 Work to these buildings includes rehabilitation of their exteriors, including repair and replacement of damaged masonry, windows, and sculptural components as well as completion of a seismic upgrade.
 The interiors will undergo complete restoration, including replacement of the electrical, mechanical, and life safety systems, ensuring that the buildings will meet existing building codes and remain operational for years to come.